Important dates for the 2026 election

 The term of office is 2 years.
 The Board meets 4 times a year.
 Attendance allowances are granted, and travel and accommodation expenses are reimbursed.
 Directors are also covered by liability insurance.

-Within 5 days of the close of voting, the results will be announced to the candidates and, subsequently, to the general membership by e-mail to all those eligible to vote.
-They will also be published on the Institute's website.
+Within 5 days of the close of voting, the results are announced to the candidates and, subsequently, to the general membership by e-mail to all those eligible to vote.
+They're also published on the Institute's website.

 Any questions?
 Please write to us.

-The election process for the Institute's Board of Directors will be launched with the election notice sent by e-mail to all financial planners on April 15, 2025.
+The election process for the Institute's Board of Directors is launched with the election notice sent by e-mail to all financial planners.
 This election notice marks the start of the nomination period.

-When submitting their candidacy, financial planners (F.Pl.s) wishing to become involved with the Institute will be asked to answer specific questions about their knowledge, skills and experience.
-This will enable the Board of Directors' Comité de développement de la relève des administrateurs et des administratrices to identify the candidates who best meet the needs identified, in order to promote sound governance and ensure a Board of Directors with complementary and diversified strengths.
+When submitting their candidacy, financial planners (F.Pl.s) wishing to become involved with the Institute are asked to answer specific questions about their knowledge, skills and experience.
+This enables the Board of Directors' Comité de développement de la relève des administrateurs et des administratrices to identify the candidates who best meet the needs identified, in order to promote sound governance and ensure a Board of Directors with complementary and diversified strengths.

-The Comité de développement de la relève des administrateurs et des administratrices will review all applications received.
-During this analysis phase, all files will be anonymized.
-It will be impossible for committee members to identify the candidate to whom the file belongs.
-The committee will identify the candidates whose profile best matches the qualities required to complement the skill set and ensure the diversity and effectiveness of the current Board of Directors.
-Once the skills assessment phase has been completed, a member of the Comité de développement de la relève des administrateurs et des administratrices will contact each candidate to discuss his or her nomination.
-If the number of nominations exceeds the number of positions to be filled, an election will be held.
+The Comité de développement de la relève des administrateurs et des administratrices reviews all applications received.
+During this analysis phase, all files are anonymized.
+It is impossible for committee members to identify the candidate to whom the file belongs.
+The committee identifies the candidates whose profile best matches the qualities required to complement the skill set and ensure the diversity and effectiveness of the current Board of Directors.
+Once the skills assessment phase has been completed, a member of the Comité de développement de la relève des administrateurs et des administratrices contacts each candidate to discuss his or her nomination.
+If the number of nominations exceeds the number of positions to be filled, an election is held.

-All candidates will be put forward for election with a positive, neutral or no recommendation in relation to the skills sought.
-The decision of the Comité de développement de la relève des administrateurs et des administratrices to recommend or not a candidate will be communicated to the candidates prior to the ballot.
+All candidates are put forward for election with a positive, neutral or no recommendation in relation to the skills sought.
+The decision of the Comité de développement de la relève des administrateurs et des administratrices to recommend or not a candidate is communicated to the candidates prior to the ballot.

 A positive recommendation = The Committee considers that the candidate possesses the competencies required to complete the overall competency profile of the Board of Directors as a whole.